-In addition, the Committee elected to subject performance-based awards to a total shareholder return ("TSR") modifier, whereby LTIP awards will be increased or decreased by up to 25% based on First Hawaiian's total shareholder return relative to the total shareholder return of peer stocks.
+In addition, the Committee elected to subject performance-based awards to a total shareholder return ("TSR") modifier, whereby LTIP awards will be increased or decreased by up to 25% based on First Hawaiian's total shareholder return relative to the total shareholder return of peer companies.
 The Committee felt that use of this measure would incentivize the management team to be mindful of how their decisions would be perceived by our investors and, therefore, would help to align management's compensation with investors' interests.

 In addition to promoting achievement of the Company's long-term strategic goals, the Committee also felt it was important that management be incentivized to achieve critical short-term priorities and, therefore, tied annual bonus payouts to the achievement of core net income, relative efficiency ratio and individual performance goals.
 Achievement of annual core net income targets demonstrates management's ability to manage the business on a day-to-day basis so as to achieve appropriate budget targets.
-Moreover, a key component of the Company's success has always been a strong efficiency ratio, and the Committee felt it critical that management be mindful of efficiency as it makes spending and investment decisions.
+Moreover, the Committee felt it important that management be mindful of efficiency as it makes spending and investment decisions.
 As a result, it prioritized these two objectives in setting annual bonus metrics.
 In addition, the Committee wanted to incentivize the CEO and the other NEOs to achieve individual performance goals set at the beginning of each year and, therefore, maintained an individual performance component in the annual bonus formula.

-2021 Compensation Framework
+2022 Compensation Framework

 First Hawaiian's executive compensation program is designed to attract, retain, motivate and reward senior leaders and promote the long-term success of the Company.
 The Compensation Committee has primary responsibility over the compensation program for our executive officers, including our NEOs.
-In designing and administering the program for 2021, the Committee focused on the following principles:
+In designing and administering the program for 2022, the Committee focused on the following principles:

-1. PERFORMANCE FOCUS Establishes appropriate, yet challenging, performance goals for our incentive plans and implements plans that motivate leadership to achieve consistent, long-term performance 2.
-RISK MANAGEMENT Encourages sustainable performance over time and discourages excessive risk-taking 3.
+1. PERFORMANCE FOCUS Establishes appropriate, yet challenging, performance goals for our incentive plans and implements plans that motivate leadership to achieve consistent, long-term performance RISK MANAGEMENT Encourages sustainable performance over time and discourages excessive risk-taking ₹ 3.
 BALANCE Utilizes incentive plan components that are quantitative and linked to stockholder return and financial results and are balanced by key individual performance objectives qualitatively evaluated by our Compensation Committee 4.
 COMPETITIVE Provides a competitive pay program that is forward-looking and that will attract and retain high-quality executives who can produce outstanding results for the Company 5.
 STEWARDSHIP Focuses on the performance of the Company as a whole, as well as individual goals, while promoting our culture and rewarding adherence to our risk framework